microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 **Express mutations with mutators**

-Though easy-to-use, inline mutations have limited expressiveness, as it has to be embedded in model definition.
-To greatly improve expressiveness and flexibility, we provide primitives for users to write *Mutator* to flexibly express how they want to mutate base model.
+Though easy-to-use, inline mutations have limited expressiveness, some model spaces cannot be expressed.
+To improve expressiveness and flexibility, we provide primitives for users to write *Mutator* to express how they want to mutate base model more flexibly.
 Mutator stands above base model, thus has full ability to edit the model.

-Users can instantiate several mutators as below, the mutators will be sequentially applied to the base model one after another to generate a new model during experiment running.
+Users can instantiate several mutators as below, the mutators will be sequentially applied to the base model one after another for sampling a new model.

 .. code-block:: python